planetwiide/miam-cloud/README.md

 ## Description

 **Miamcloud** is a Flask-based web application designed to facilitate easy file management through a web interface.
 Users can upload, download, and retrieve files, as well as images, from their server.
-The application integrates with **pystyle** to provide an interactive, animated user interface with ASCII banners and a clean UI display.
+The application integrates with **pystyle** to provide an interactive, animated user interface with ASCII banners and a clean terminal UI display.

 ## Features